 - The need for division

 The bulbs must get their dormant period after flowering to get your tulips growing and blooming the next year and the years to come.
-That is why they are a great match with many perennials, but not so much with annuals requiring intensive feeding and watering.
+That is why they are a great match with many perennials but not so much with annuals requiring intensive feeding and watering.

-3. Consider Low-maintenance Perennials with No Need for Division
+Plant Low-maintenance Perennials with No Need for Division

 How to proceed in creating your flowerbed for planting tulips and perennials depends on your situation.

-For the existing perennial bed, plant the tulip bulbs between the perennials in the autumn.
+If you have a perennial bed, plant the tulip bulbs between the perennials in the autumn.

-GARDEN PERSONALITY STYLE?
+WHAT'S YOUR GARDEN DESIGN STYLE?

-It takes only 2-3 minutes, but the results will serve you for a lifetime.
+Turn your Pinterest board full of garden dreams into reality with a set of solid guidelines to follow.
+It takes only 3 minutes, but the results will serve you for a lifetime.